OneWomenLess/OneWomenLess.github.io/wall-of-shame/deleted-to-avoid-others-facing-conflicts-of-interests.md

 If it did not, some projects might appear in the directory many times.

-As someone who instigated the project, having an entry here works against the project.
+As someone who instigated the project, having an entry here works against the project - as I may have a personal interest here.